 This hot crockpot dip is also delicious mixed in with some warmed, leftover pasta or as a topping for a baked potato.
 There is no wrong thing to use to scoop up or top with some turkey Buffalo dip (including a spoon... it is great right off the spoon!).

 We all know the old saying: It's never as good as the first time.
 In the case of this dip, that is true.
 That doesn't mean you should toss out leftovers (if you have any!!).
-Leftovers can be stored in an airtight bag or container in the refrigerator for a few days (3-4) depending on how fresh your turkey was when you started.
+Store leftovers in an airtight bag or container in the refrigerator for a few days (3-4) depending on how fresh your turkey was when you started.
 Freezing leftovers is not recommended.

 😉 Hints & Hacks

 - Pressed for time?
 Prep this dish the day before!
 Just add all ingredients to a slow cooker liner or bowl, close or cover tightly and store in refrigerator until you are ready to cook.

 - If you are a fan of uber spicy, feel free to add a few drops of pepper sauce such as Tabasco Sauce.